dontobi/iobroker.docker/README.md

 # ioBroker for Docker
 IoBroker for Docker is a ready to use Docker image for [ioBroker IoT platform](http://www.iobroker.net).

-## Important notice
-In general a new major version of the image comes with a new, preinstalled major node version!
-If you are updating an existing installation to a new major version you have to perform some additional steps inside ioBroker!
-For more details please see official ioBroker documentation: [EN](https://www.iobroker.net/#en/documentation/install/updatenode.md) | [DE](https://www.iobroker.net/#de/documentation/install/updatenode.md).<br>
-In any case make a backup first!

 ## Getting started
 Please do not contact me directly for any support-reasons.
 Every support question should be answered in a public place so every user can benefit from it .
 Thanks in advance.
 If you think you found a bug or simply want to request a new feature please open an issue on Github so we can talk about.